Designing a Better Web Analytics Platform

 No referer / hidden </strong>

-We can see that by adding the referrer header, What is my Referer knows what our referrer is.
+We can see that by adding the referrer header, What is my Referrer knows what our referrer is.

-Of course in the real world we would track a lot of additional information, but for the sake of example we will keep it brief.
+Of course in the real world we would track a lot of information on top of that, but for the sake of example we keep it brief.

 import os